What Real Estate Agents Should Prepare For When Doing Home Inspections

 “The incident was reported to the local police.
 Agents should always report suspicious findings to the proper authorities, and clients need to do the same.
 It is also important not to disturb anything that looks like evidence of a crime,” said Mead.

-As it turns out, detectives and home inspectors sometimes end up having a similar job.
+As it turns out, detectives and home inspectors sometimes have a similar job.

-Nathaniel Hovsepian is the owner of The Expert Home Buyers, he’s also had his Florida real estate license for more than 4 years.
-Nathaniel reveals the craziest thing he’s ever found during a home inspection.
+Nathaniel Hovsepian owns The Expert Home Buyers and has had his Florida real estate license for more than four years.
+During a home inspection, he revealed the craziest thing he’s ever found.
 It was unexpected.

 “The craziest thing I have found during an inspection was an owner’s pet that had been stuffed and put into a kitchen cabinet (all of our crazy stories relate to expired animals, in fact).
 I learned that you should be on your toes and expect anything.
 Part of doing an inspection is looking through every nook and cranny, and you never know what you might find,” said Nathaniel.